tranasinghe/SimpleNewsWebsite/README.md

 How to Setup
 ------------

 Restore the database, db backup file in `database/news_site.sql`.
 Then setup database connection in `App/Config/database.php`.
-Once configureation are done create a vertualhost on apache webserver
+Once configurations are done create a virtualhost on apache webserver as below.

 `<VirtualHost *:80>`